How Do I Begin Getting Out of Debt?

-How to begin getting out of debt:
+How do I begin getting out of debt?

 Figure out your financial situation